Access control

 Service users are API-only accounts designed for automation.
 They don’t have passwords or SSO logins.
 Instead, each service user has a Secret token that can be revealed and rotated from the dashboard.

 Use service users for CI/CD pipelines, deployment scripts, or any programmatic access to Heroic Cloud.
-Service users follow the same permission model as regular users—scope their access as precisely as needed.
-However, some operations that only make sense in an interactive context aren’t available to service users.
+They follow the same permission model as regular users, so scope their access as precisely as needed.
+Some operations that only make sense in an interactive context aren’t available to service users.

 A CI/CD service user typically needs only Trigger permission on the relevant builder, following the principle of least privilege.